tropical32/react-endless-scroll/README.md

 ##### `threshold: number = 0.8`

-Determines, in percent, how much of the component has to be "seen" in order to trigger `onReachBottom`
+Determines, in percent, how much of the bottom 100 pixels of the list has to be "seen" in order to trigger `onReachBottom`

 ---